• Skip to primary navigation

 The key to success, though, is understanding the rules for United Basic Economy before purchasing a ticket.
 If you can play by the rules, you can save yourself cash and miles on Basic Economy tickets.

-If you’re someone who needs to check a bag or prefers to select your own seat, the fees to add these benefits on after purchasing your ticket will likely be more expensive than booking an economy ticket that includes those benefits in the first place.
+If you’re someone who needs to check a bag or prefers to select your own seat, the fees to add these benefits after purchasing your ticket will likely be more expensive than just booking an economy ticket that includes those benefits in the first place.

 In addition, families with small children or couples who want to sit with each other should consider purchasing a standard Economy ticket or paying for seat assignments.
-This ensures you’ll be able to sit together, without the risk of being separated.

-Lastly, an eligible United credit card like the United Explorer Card, you can get around these restrictions.
 So it’s definitely worth considering your money-saving strategy to decide whether having this card in your wallet makes sense for you.

 Have you flown United Basic Economy?
 If so, would you fly it again?